ittigorn-tra/twitter-api-sample-project/README.md

 ## About this project

-This is a simple project that fetches tweets without using any third-party Twitter scraper and reshapes the data into the predefined schema.
-The requirements for this project can be found in `requirements/Project_Requirements.md`
+This is a simple project built for a code challenge.
+This API fetches tweets without using any third-party Twitter scraper and reshapes the data into the predefined schema.
+The code challenge detail / requirements for this project can be found in `requirements/Project_Requirements.md`

 ## Live API sample on Google Cloud Run